 - Blizarding conditions.
 It ruins the performance of what could otherwise be good photos.

-Want to know what makes your content tick?
+Want to know what content is working for you?